Dr. Sarah Gaither, Assistant Professor, Department of Psychology and Neuroscience

 Michael is a senior on the pre-medicine track majoring in Psychology.
 He grew up in Madison, WI and has thoroughly living in North Carolina for the past three years.
 He realized his passion for psychology when he took Psychology 101 during his freshman fall semester, which inspired him to become a research assistant in the Duke Identity and Diversity Lab and a Costanzo Teaching Fellow for Psychology 101.
-For his honors thesis, he is studying the ways that interpersonal relationships between men are affected by perceived masculinity and sexual orientation.
+For his honors thesis, Michael is working with Adam to study the ways that interpersonal relationships between men are affected by perceived masculinity and sexual orientation.
 While he is excited to graduate in the spring, he is also sad that is undergraduate experience at Duke is ending.
 CV

 My name is Temi Adekunle, and I am from Atlanta, Georgia.
 I am a senior at Duke University majoring in Psychology and minoring in Chemistry on the pre-medicine track.
 My honors thesis will focus on the racial differences in patient-physician interactions and how those differences affect the interaction.
 In addition to working with the Duke Identity and Diversity Lab on campus, I volunteer with FEMMES, I’m the president of the Minority Association of Pre-medical students, and volunteer at the Duke Hospital.
 In my free time, I enjoy rewatching Marvel movies, hanging out with friends, journaling, painting, and discovering new music.
 CV

 Conner McLeod is a rising senior from Miami, Florida studying Psychology and is on the pre-medicine track.
 He also minors in music and chemistry.
 He is primarily interested in studying how racial identities affect the way individuals view themselves and others.
-Specifically, he will be studying how society reacts to different stereotypes of black masculinity.
+Specifically, he is working with Adam to study how society reacts to different stereotypes of black masculinity.
 Along with working as an RA for the Duke ID lab, Conner is also a Costanzo Fellow for the 2020-21 school year.
 Conner also enjoys writing for the sports section of the Chronicle and playing the viola in his free time.
 CV

 Some of our students from the 2019 – 2020 school year!